 Visual analytics to the rescue!

-More and more website owners realize the importance of session replay and heatmap services nowadays.
+More and more website owners realize the importance of session recording and heatmap services nowadays.
 They realized that by using such services, they can increase and optimize their website’s conversion rates.
 Those who wish to ensure the growth of their revenues from their sites are encouraged to consider adding these simple but effective analytic tools to their toolbox.

-Session replays are video recordings of visitors interacting with your site and it allows you to see everything they do.
+Session recording are video recordings of visitors interacting with your site and it allows you to see everything they do.
 Heatmaps show you which parts of your site are interesting and engaging to visitors.
 Together they are a powerful visual analytics combo.
 By means of them, you can gather valuable information about your visitors and potential customers.
 With a little adjustment, you can satisfy their needs and increase your conversion rates successfully.

 The first and most important question to ask yourself is ‘What problems on my website could possibly drive my visitors away?’.
 However, you cannot find the answers until you use these in-depth analytics.
 The conclusion is simple: you can not solve a problem without realizing the cause of it.
 For a better understanding, we gathered…

 #1 Bad CTA placement

 Call to Actions are the most important elements of your website, their function is to make visitors take immediate action.
 They are the bread and butter of your conversion funnel.

 The most common mistakes are the following: bad positioning, confusing, or just simply dull wording and unattractive design, which doesn’t stand out and cannot catch the attention of the visitors.